Written by Brandon Hubbell

 This bad boy can be found by going to Io, the Gunsmith at The Tower or Faction and Legendary Engram drops.

-Our next Legendary comes in at fifth, bringing us over the hump and that much closer to the top of the list; so let me introduce you to the Tigerspite!
+Our next Legendary comes in at sixth, bringing us over the hump and that much closer to the top of the list; so let me introduce you to the Tigerspite!

 A very popular one from what I gather especially if the RNG Gods smile upon you and you happen to roll some decent perks such as Intrinsic, Arrowhead Brake, Ricochet Rounds (or Armor-Piercing Rounds), High-Impact Reserves (either Outlaw or Tap the Trigger too) and Kill Clip.
 Those, in my opinion, are probably one of the best perk combinations you can get.